Skip to content

 2. python=3.9 specifies the version of Python,

-3. pip is telling conda to install pip in this new environment.
+3. pip at the end is telling conda to install pip in this new environment.

 2. Activate an environment: conda activate my-env-name